bioth/gut-microbiota-iron/README.md

   <img src="https://github.com/bioth/gut-microbiota-iron/blob/scripts/photos/pipeline.png?raw=true"/>
 </p>

-This is a walkthrough of the analysis pipeline built for analysis of the NovaSeq sequencing of the 16S V5–V6 region.
+This is a walkthrough of the analysis pipeline built for analysis of the NovaSeq sequencing of the 16S V5–V6 region data generated for this project.
 It covers preprocessing, ASV construction, taxonomic annotation, and downstream visualizations and analyses.

 ---